-- Middle ear infections and malfunctions
+- outer or middle ear infections and malfunctions

-- A damaged ear drum
+- a damaged ear drum

-- Impacted ear wax.
+- impacted ear wax.

 'Sensorineural' hearing loss is caused by damage to the hair cells in the inner ear.
 It can be caused by:

-- Diseases such as meningitis
+- diseases such as meningitis

 Other disorders of the ear